R. Anderson learned how to silence a loud, clicking mouse and is here to share the tutorial with you.

 Step 3: Removing Screws and Cables to Separate Top and Bottom Halves

 Step 4: Loud Computer Mouse Ready for Silencing!

 Assemble everything in the reverse order of removal.
 Everything should go back together easily.
-If you have to force something then you are probably doing it wrong.
-Nothing should be forced, if you are having to use more effort than normal you should take the mouse apart and check for anything causing hang-ups with reassembly.
+If you have to force something, then you are probably doing it wrong.
+Nothing should be forced; if you have to use more effort than normal, you should take the mouse apart and check for anything causing hang-ups with reassembly.

 Silent Mouse Click Ninja Mouse Video Tutorial